mmenestret/jdegoes.github.io/_posts/2018-07-14-fpoop-vs-fp.md

 IO.parAll(List.fill(1000)(randomTime.flatMap(IO.sleep) *> doLoadTest))).timeout(60.seconds)
 {% endhighlight %}

-The fact that we can define and use combinators on our programs allows us to solve very complex problems with very little code.
+Because we can define and use combinators on our programs, we can solve very complex problems with very little code.
 These solutions don't have distracting clutter or irrelevant details; their structure cleanly reflects their intended semantics.

 ### Performance & Power

 The final very attractive property of an effect monad like [ZIO](http://github.com/scalaz/scalaz-zio) (and similar ones like Monix `Task`) is that it can provide us with a level of performance and power that cannot be obtained elsewhere.

-For example, in a variety of benchmarks, ZIO is 100x or more faster than Scala's own `Future`. `Future` is not functional code, and it has all the drawbacks of dysfunctional code, including a different reasoning model and poor interop with pure code.
+For example, in a [variety of benchmarks](https://github.com/scalaz/scalaz-zio/tree/master/benchmarks/src/main/scala/scalaz/zio), ZIO is 100x or more faster than Scala's own `Future`. `Future` is not functional code, and it has all the drawbacks of dysfunctional code, including a different reasoning model and poor interop with pure code.

 That's not all, though.
 Programs written using ZIO can be maximally "lazy", without effort, thanks to a feature of ZIO called _interruption_. _Interruption_ allows the runtime system for ZIO to interrupt any "thread" immediately and safely release resources.

 This happens automatically in many places.
 For example, if a web response depends on some key piece of information that's not available, then all the other computations running in parallel will be gracefully shut down, reducing latency, network bandwidth, and CPU overhead.
-Similarly, if you race a bunch of computations, then as soon as one of them succeeds, the others will be terminated immediately and shut down gracefully.
+Similarly, if you race a bunch of computations, then as soon as one of them succeeds, the others will be terminated immediately.

 ZIO models both synchronous and asynchronous effects in a uniform way.
-If you have some `IO[A]`, it could represent an arbitrary composition of both synchronous and asynchronous effects.
-But as a user, you don't have to care about that.
+An `IO[A]` represents an arbitrary composition of both synchronous and asynchronous effects.
+But as a user, you don't have to care about this.
 If you don't use `IO`, then you need to structure your code quite differently, as a combination of both statements and callbacks&mdash;every bit of code is painfully aware of whether it's synchronous or asynchronous.

-ZIO gives you other superpowers, too, like letting you supervise child "threads" spawned by a parent (so you can take action if they crash), and the ability to automatically shut down child "threads" when the parent "thread" finishes.
-These aren't threads in the JVM sense&mdash;they're super lightweight _fibers_, which are a user-land implementation of green threads, so you can have hundreds of thousands of them running at a time.
+ZIO gives you other superpowers, too:

+ * Concurrency using _fibers_ instead of threads, which are a user-land implementation of green threads, so you can have hundreds of thousands of them running at a time.
+ * A `try` / `finally` construct called `bracket`, which lets you perform resource acquisition and release safely, even across asynchronous boundaries, and even in the presence of interruption or catastrophic errors.
+ * The ability to supervise child fibers spawned by a parent, so you can take action if they crash.
+ * The ability to automatically terminate child fibers when the parent fiber finishes.

 All of these capabilities rely on the functional nature of ZIO.
-Because `IO` is just an ordinary immutable value, your main function needs to call the runtime system to interpret the data structure.
-This interpreter adds very powerful features that you can't get from other approaches.
+Because `IO` is just an ordinary immutable value, your main function needs to call the runtime system to interpret the effectful program modeled by the data structure.
+This separate interpretation process allows the runtime to add very powerful features that you can't get from a non-functional approach.

-Even if you hate functional programming, the benefits of ZIO are so compelling, you might be tempted to use it anyway.
+Even if you _hate_ functional programming, the benefits of purely functional programming are so compelling, you might be tempted to use a full-featured `IO` type anyway!

 ### Flexibility

-Although I have mentioned using `IO` data types, and you'll hear functional programmers talk about writing `IO` programs, it's more common these days to define type classes to represent bundles of effects, and to make programs polymorphic in the effect type, so long as they provide the required capabilities.
+Although I have mentioned using `IO` data types, and you'll hear functional programmers talk about writing `IO` programs, it's more common these days to define type classes to abstract over fine-grained effects, and to make programs polymorphic in the effect type, so long as they provide the required capabilities.

 This pattern, sometimes called _final tagless_ or _mtl style_, is very powerful.
 It lets you easily plug-in new implementations of type classes without changing any code.
-For example, you could have multiple implementations of a key-value store.

-While there are many uses for this functionality, a powerful use is testing systems thoroughly without having to rely on error-prone, type-unsafe mocking frameworks built on byte code rewriting and custom class-loading.
+While there are many uses for this functionality, a powerful use case is testing systems thoroughly without having to rely on error-prone, type-unsafe mocking frameworks built on byte code rewriting and custom class-loading.

 ### Industry Proven